thevanduyns/thevanduyns.github.io/index.md

 <img align="left" width="40%" src="/images/hiking.jpg" class="image-left">

 ## Hiking
 Mitch has started hiking again in a big way.
-Years ago we both started the journey to being "Adirondack 46'ers," people who have hiked up all the mountains in New York which are over 4,000 feet high.
-(Note: four of these actually aren't over 4,000 feet due to surveying errors, but you still climb them.)
+Years ago we both started the journey to being "Adirondack 46'ers," people who have hiked up 46 highest peaks in NY.
 What with kids, work, and other life events, it's been years since any mountains were climbed.
 This past year Mitch restarted this quest, and has now been up over half of these peaks.
-He also climbed nine smaller mountains this winter- yes in the winter! - to become a Lake Placid Niner.
-Coffee the dog has been a good companion on these outings, and even has his own backpack now.
+He also climbed nine smaller mountains this winter - yes in the winter! - to become a Winter Lake Placid Niner.
+Coffee the dog has been a good companion on many of these outings, and even has his own backpack now.
 <img width="100%" src="/images/vanhovenburg-panaroma.jpg">

 <img align="left" width="30%" src="/images/st-tikhons-sunset.jpg" class="image-left">

 ## Serving
-In addition to Angel Flight service, Mitch is Vice President of our parish, and serves on the St. Tikhon's Seminary Board of Trustees.
+In addition to being an Angel Flight pilot, Mitch is Vice President of our parish, and serves on the St. Tikhon's Seminary Board of Trustees.
 Our company CatPrint is involved in several avenues of service, including being a corporate sponsor of RESOLVE of Rochester, taking the Polar Plunge every year to support Special Olympics (exept this year of course, but we'll get chilled next year) and supporting the Epilepsy Foundation's Chocolate Ball.
 Jan took over as volunteer CFO at St. Tikhon's Seminary in late 2018 when the previous CFO had a medical emergency, and as of July 2020 was hired to fill this position for the next three years.
 She also is treasurer for the OCA Diocese of New York and New Jersey.

 ## Arrivals and Departures